SachinMaharana/ceph-ansible-custom/README.md

 https://github.com/SachinMaharana/ceph-cluster-vms
 ```

+The above terraform creates a total of 7 VM's , 3 for mons, 3 for osds and 1 for client.
+A gp2 disk of size 30GB volume is attacthed to osds.

 ## Get the instance information from the following commands

 `` aws ec2 describe-instances --query 'Reservations[*].Instances[*].[Tags[?Key==`Name`].Value|[0],State.Name,PrivateIpAddress,PublicIpAddress,PublicDnsName,BlockDeviceMappings[*].DeviceName]' --output text | column -t | grep running ``